Suspect in NYPD officers shooting ambush in Bronx due in court

 RELATED: Who is NYPD shooting suspect Robert Williams?

-Two security camera videos posted on social media captured the shooting inside the 41st Precinct, which left one officer with injuries to his arm.
+Two security camera videos posted on social media captured the shooting inside the 41st Precinct, which left Lieutenant Jose Gautreaux with injuries to his arm.

 One of the videos shows Williams apparently firing at police personnel before he ran out of bullets, lay down and tossed his pistol on the floor.